KonnorRogers/vps_setup/README.md

 ## Rake Tasks

+### rake make

+* The main function called by install.bash
+* will call rake config:copy
+* accepts the same arguments as config:copy
+* defaults backup_dir to ~/backup_config
+* defaults dest_dir to ~

+### rake config:copy
-copies files from vps_setup/config to ~/backup_config:
+* copies files from vps_setup/config to ~/backup_config:

       rake config:copy

-This can be specified with either both or one of the arguments:
+* This can be specified with either both or one of the arguments:

       rake "config:copy[/path/to/backup_dir, /path/to/dest_dir]"

+* The following command lets you specify where you would like your backup directory to be

+      rake "config:copy[/path/to/backup_dir]"

+* The following command lets you specify where you would like to put your dotfiles

+      rake "config:copy[nil, /path/to/dest_dir]"

+### rake config:pull
+* copies files from home dir (~) to your vps_setup repo (./vps_setup/config)

+      rake config:pull

+* Alternatively, you can specify where you would like files to be pulled from and to

+      rake "config:pull[/path/to/config_dir, /path/to/local_dotfiles_dir]"

+* The following command will allow you to show what will be pulled to the repo:

+      rake "config:pull[/path/to/config_dir]"

+* The following command will let you leave the default config dir, and specify where to pull dotfiles from

+      rake "config:pull[nil, /path/to/dotfiles_dir]"

 ## Dependencies Installed